 Conservation Efforts

-- Habitat Protection: Establishing protected areas such as national parks, wildlife reserves, and marine sanctuaries to safeguard critical habitats and species.
+- Habitat Protection: Establishing national parks, wildlife reserves, and marine sanctuaries helps preserve key habitats.

-- Species Conservation: Implementing captive breeding programs, habitat restoration projects, and conservation breeding efforts to restore populations of endangered species.
+- Species Conservation: Captive breeding programmes and habitat restoration efforts support endangered species.

 Taking Action